Doctoral Programs Admissions Requirements

 You are conditionally admitted to a doctoral degree program when you submit a completed application indicating that you meet admission requirements outlined for that program and are approved by the Registrar’s Office.
 As an applicant in a conditional admission status, you are not eligible for Title IV funds and are not considered a regular student until granted provisional or full admission.

-You must attend beyond Week 3 of their first course in order to be provisionally admitted to a doctoral degree program at Ashford University.
+You must attend beyond Week 3 of their first course and have submitted official or unofficial college transcripts in order to be provisionally admitted to a doctoral degree program at Ashford University.

 Attendance beyond Week 3 constitutes your confirmation of your intention to continue in the program as a regular student.
 Upon attendance beyond Week 3 of their first course, you are considered a matriculated, regular student in your degree program.
 If you meet the requirements for Full Admission, you will be fully admitted into the degree program.